Tsugaru Kaikyō Fuyugeshiki

 "Tsugaru Kaikyō Fuyugeshiki" (津軽海峡・冬景色 Tsugaru Strait - Winter Scene) is the 15th single and signature song by Japanese singer Sayuri Ishikawa.
-The song is written by Yu Aku as lyricist and Takashi Miki (三木たかし) as composer and arranger.
+The song is written by Yu Aku as lyricist and Takashi Miki as composer and arranger.
 The song sold over 727,000 units.

 Overview

 At the time of its release, the primary means of transportation between the Tokyo metropolitan area and Hokkaido (in addition to passenger planes and direct ferries) was via Aomori by train and ferry.
 The lyrics of the song tell of a woman departing from Ueno Station on a night train to Aomori Station to board the train ferry across the Tsugaru Strait on a winter day, revealing the feelings of a woman bidding farewell to a significant other to return home.

 The single was released on 1 January 1977 by Nippon Columbia.
 Together with “Amagi-goe”, the song is Ishikawa's most popular from her career.
 The popularity of this song resulted in Ishikawa's first nomination for the Japan Record Award in 1977 but she did not win the award.
 In the same year, she appeared as a contestant to the annual NHK Kōhaku Uta Gassen for the first time in her career.
 As of 2018, Ishikawa has sung "Tsugaru Kaikyō Fuyugeshiki" ten times at the NHK Kōhaku Uta Gassen.

 "Tsugaru Kaikyō Fuyugeshiki" originally appeared as the song representing the month of December in Ishikawa's concept album titled Hana Kuyou –Sanbyaku Rokuju Go Nichi Koi Moyou and was not intended for single release.
 Prior to the release of the album, Ishikawa sang the song on stage at her recital in Osaka.
 This first presentation of the song received critical acclaim, which led to the song's subsequent release as a single in the following year.

-There is a monument commemorating the song at the Aomori Port in Aomori Prefecture alongside one of the now-retired train ferry ships Hakkoda-maru (八甲田丸), which is now converted into a museum ship.
+There is a monument commemorating the song at the Aomori Port in Aomori Prefecture alongside one of the now-retired train ferry ships Hakkoda-maru which is now converted into a museum ship.

-“Tsugaru Kaikyō Fuyugeshiki” is included in the Ryojo Sanbu-saku (旅情三部作 Itinerary Song Trilogy) together with “Noto Hanto” (能登半島) and “Danryu” (暖流), the two other songs written by Yu Aku and Takashi Miki and released as singles in the same year 1977.
+“Tsugaru Kaikyō Fuyugeshiki” is included in the Ryojo Sanbu-saku (旅情三部作 Itinerary Song Trilogy) together with “Noto Hanto” and “Danryu”, the two other songs written by Yu Aku and Takashi Miki and released as singles in the same year 1977.

 Other versions

 Ishikawa has re-recorded Tsugaru Kaikyō Fuyugeshiki for her remix album Shuto (秋冬) released in 1999 by Pony Canyon.
 This version is used as the concluding track of Ishikawa's 10-disk cover album and box set “Wonderful 20th century songs” and is also included in the 40th anniversary box set released by Teichiku in 2012.

-Ishikawa has recorded an alternate version of the song by using Ichigo Ichie as accompaniment in 2004.
+Ishikawa has recorded an alternate version of the song in 2004 by using Ichigo Ichie, a musical instrument invented in 2003 and resembling both guitar and shamisen, as accompaniment.
 This version is included in an album titled “Teichiku Hour –Ichigo Ichie” released by Teichiku.

+1995, Huang Yiling covered this song into "Our Life, Our Love", and in 2003, Cai Xiaohu covered it as "The Most Infatuated Person".